What is contactless payment security?

 You should do this as regularly as possible to look for unusual transactions, including on lost or stolen cards as these can still be used after being cancelled.

 Can I opt-out of having a contactless card?

 If you don’t want a contactless card, many providers let you opt-out, although some big banks and credit card providers don't.
 Check the table below:

 |Royal Bank of Scotland (RBS)||Yes||No|

 |The Co-operative Bank||Yes||No|

-Information correct at January 2019 except where * shown which is correct at February 2018 due to card provider failing to respond to request for updated data.
+Information correct at October 2020 except for NatWest and RBS which is correct at January 2019 due to banks failing to provide updated data.
 If n/a this means the provider does not offer this type of card at all.
 Some basic, youth and business accounts only offer non-contactless cards.